athmangude/paperkit/Issues/pre-release-issues.md

 - [Closed] the title should always read "Paperkit"
 - [Closed] remove the "home" link on the navigation bar since the / link exists on the label "paperkit"
 - [Closed] remove max width on documentation page.
 All pages should be wrapped with the same container component for consistency.
 The same navigation header component used in the landing page should be used across the three pages and all subsequent pages.
 Make it a reusable component
+- [open] There is no consistency in the header and hero layout between the showcase page and the rest of the pages.
+Do not change the color of the header to gradient colors please.
+I like it the way it is.

 ##### Input